The Twenty One Pilots obsession continues.

 Someone recently sent me an interview with Twenty One Pilots lead singer, Tyler Joseph.
-He is so young, yet possesses a remarkable depth and authenticity.
-He is plagued by the anxieties and insecurities of our age, which makes him a powerful voice for the inhabitants of this age.
+He is so young.
+But what a remarkable depth.
+A poet’s mind, disarming authenticity who shares the anxieties of this age, making him a powerful voice for this age.

-There’s no doubt the Christian worldview inhabits the lyrics, but Tyler is exceedingly careful not to speak with overtly religious language.
-He is very aware of the constraints of reaching a broad audience in a radically pluralistic world.
-His circumspect approach seems quite intentional.
-After listening to the interview, I wrote in my journal:
+Unquestionably, there is a Christian worldview that inhabits the sounds and lyrics.
+But Tyler is exceedingly careful not to speak with overtly religious language.
+He ‘gets’ the challenge of trying to reach a broad audience in a radically pluralistic world.
+His approach to faith ‘latently’ informing art is, to me, brilliant.

 Prophets of Zeitgeist

 whirling ’round the cross of Christ

 to be found, and by Truth set free

 as restless, all-gnarled humanity.

 Thinking within, seeker

 the hopeless in hope soaking.